miriam-alex/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+Documentation for reproducibility:

+First, the Pi must be connected to a Bluetooth speaker.
+Assuming the pairing from `prep.md` in Lab 3 has been completed, pair your speaker with `sudo bluetoothctl` and the speaker should connect.

+Then, activate the venv created above with `source .venv/bin/activate`